 Anirudh, Tallinn University of Technology

 "When I first came to Estonia, I stayed at the university's student dorm closer to the city centre.
 It was a space shared by three other guys.
 True to the phrase “the more the merrier”, there was never a dull moment and weekends were memories never forgotten.
-Pretty soon, I had to move into a newer room inside the campus and that’s where I reside now.
+Pretty soon, I had to move into a newer room inside the campus.
 So, those looking for good and affordable accommodation, the student dorms are your best choice!
 Fun is guaranteed and you’ll always have a helping hand in times of need.”